neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 (Neo)Mutt how many fillbuf() file reads are required
     for one <scroll-down> action?
+    ANS: 1 for each line
+    worse still, the refresh is happening every timeout (1 sec) (regardless of $timeout)

 Only write file if cache is full!
     => raw text cache